Ivaldivi/Geocache/README.md

 #### Goals:
 We created these goals at the start of our project and stuck to them until the end:
-1. allow the user to choose a location out of different options.
-This will encourage exploration of the MSP area and Macalester College and gives users an activity they can do with their friends or alone to familiarize themselves with the area.
+1. Allow the user to choose a location out of different options.
+This will encourage exploration of the Twin Cities and Mac-Groveland area and gives users an activity they can do with their friends or alone to familiarize themselves with the area.
 2. Create a home/introduction screen.
 3. When users get within a certain distance of the goal, have a victory screen pop up that says they found the location.
 4. There will be a message log where people can leave messages (possibly for others if they choose to) when they arrive at the location.
 This will allow for a sense of connection with others in current COVID-19 times when in-person interaction is not possible.
 ____________________